lapinskap/monopoly-of-might-and-magic/README.md

 $ yarn install
 $ yarn run dev-server
 ```
-Alternatively You can use npm:
+Alternatively you can use npm:

 ```
 $ cd ./expensify